evans-nyang/evans-nyang/README.md

 * 📖  Pursuing a Major in Applied Mathematics @[Kenyatta University](https://www.ku.ac.ke/)

-* 🌱 Currently learning data modelling and transformation using dbt.
+* 🌱 Currently learning data modelling and transformation.

 * 👀 Open to collaborating on projects and innovative ideas 💡